Emergency Humanitarian Assistance (Professional development)

 - The common causes of disease in displaced populations and their prevention and treatment

 - The food, water and sanitation requirements of populations

-- The special needs of women and children
+- The special needs of maternal and child health

 - The common consequences of “natural” and man-made disasters

 - Security issues - complex emergencies & conflict medicine